An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 • Generic title tags are a semi-normal occurrence for example just the product name or category name (e.g. “Hotels” or “Solutions”).

 • Keyword stuffing in the page title.
-That’s old school SEO that many sites used to employ.
-A setup with 2-3 target keywords stringed together as opposed to a brief, clear, title using keywords that is best for searchers.
+Including 2-3 target keywords stringed together as opposed to a brief, clear, title.

-• Not using keywords at all in the headers, instead using marketing language is pretty common.
-Searchers don’t care about your brand message, they want to know if this page is where they can find answers.
+• Using marketing language instead of keywords in the headers.
+Searchers don’t care about your brand message, they want to know if your page has their answers.

 • Broken images and broken links in the body copy.
 A crawl of the site will reveal these elements.